 Our city-building and accompanying wealth often comes at great cost.
 As global wealth doubles over your career, about 12 per cent more of the world's total biodiversity will be lost.
-Atmospheric carbon dioxide emissions will likely rise from today's 415 ppm to more than 500 ppm (compared with about 298 ppm in 1907).
+Atmospheric carbon dioxide emissions will likely rise from today's 428 ppm to more than 500 ppm (compared with about 298 ppm in 1907).
 The climate will be markedly affected; sea levels will be higher, and political strife and the number of environmental refugees will increase.

 Global demography is changing; populations of some countries have already started to wane.
 Power is shifting, like tectonic plates.
 Change is afoot: Never has the need for savvy, humble and effective engineers been greater.

-Engineers are critical in developing the innovations and technologies that grow our economies while at the same time engineers use this new wealth to improve our quality of life, better protect our environment, and assist the poor and underprivileged.
+We are already seeing around the world, the societal responses to these shifting demographics and degraded earth systems.
+Engineers are critical in developing the innovations and technologies that grow our economies while at the same time engineers can use this new wealth to improve our quality of life, better protect our environment, and assist the poor and underprivileged.
 Complexities and uncertainties abound.
 Our economies are not sustainable, yet if we decided to, we could eliminate extreme poverty over your career.
 Your education has prepared you for much, but the calls on your intellect and conscience will be severe.